-Here’s a terrific, comprehensive Web site that includes everything you could possibly ever want to know – when you’re planning your move to Denver! http://www.denver.com/attractions/
+Here’s a terrific, comprehensive Web site that includes everything you could possibly ever want to know – when you’re planning your move with your Denver moving company http://www.denver.com/attractions/.

 The Golden Gamble was Denver’s moniker in the mid-to-late 19th century.
 An estimated 100,000 people rushed into Colorado between 1858 and 1860.
 Only one out of three found Colorado worthwhile, because in 1860, the census taker found only 34,277 residents.

 For more about Denver’s history and the gold rush that put it on the map.
 An estimated 100,000 people rushed into Colorado between 1858 and 1860.
 Only one out of three found Colorado worthwhile, because in 1860, the census taker found only 34,277 residents!

 One of the best-known names from Colorado’s history: Wild Buffalo Bill